• Explore. Learn. Thrive. Fastlane Media Network

 In most affiliate programs, you have the cost of goods sold (COGS), discounts, and commissions.
 After subtracting all of these costs, you still need a profit.

-Some brands get into trouble by launching an affiliate program before they’ve taken a closer look at their price point.
-And then they find out too late that each affiliate sale is actually costing money rather than making money.
+Some brands get into trouble by launching an affiliate program before closely examining their price point.
+Then, they find out too late that each affiliate sale costs money rather than making money.

-To prevent this, make sure that your price point is where it needs to be to sustain a healthy profit margin after taking all costs into consideration.
+To prevent this, ensure your price point is where it needs to be to sustain a healthy profit margin after considering all costs.

 Platform for Performance Tracking and Attribution